sliemelela/ibos-cijfertracking/README.md

 ![Sketch of Homepage](doc/img/sketch-home-page-1.png)
 ![Sketch of Homepage](doc/img/sketch-home-page-2.png)

 If you are logged in (or have just signed up), you have access to a portal.
-The administrators and tutors can see the list of students, while a student can only their own page.
+The administrators and tutors can see the list of students, while a student can view only their own page.
 Parents can also see a list of students, but that list is limited to their own children.

 ![Sketch of Portal](doc/img/sketch-portal-1.png)
 ![Sketch of Portal](doc/img/sketch-portal-2.png)

-TODO: Describe different ways that your application will be used, with all relevant screens sketched out
+All the other feautures are self-evident from the above sketches (like adding grades via modals etc.).